MethodsAndPractices/vsteam/.docs/synopsis/Add-VSTeamProject.md

-Adds a Team Project to your Team Services account.
+Adds a Team Project to your account.